mittinatten/freesasa/README.md

 ### Prerequisites for Ubuntu

-The following command will install all dependencies needed for a minimal build of FreeSASA (tested on versions 16, 18 and 20).
+The following command will install all dependencies needed, some of which most users will already have, for a minimal build of FreeSASA in Ubuntu (verified for version 16, 18 and 20).

     apt-get update
-    apt-get install build-essential autoconf libc++-dev libc++abi-dev
+    apt-get install git build-essential autoconf libc++-dev libc++abi-dev

 For a fully featured build, with ability to run unit tests, these additional packages are needed